melonmelonz/hammertime/README.md

 ## Legal

 Not affiliated with or endorsed by Games Workshop.
 Warhammer 40,000 and all related marks are property of Games Workshop Ltd.

+## Bugs

+Currently aware of a ton of bugs, will hopefully get to a lot of them very soon.